Dorad-H/Twitter-ETL-Pipeline/README.md

 # Twitter ETL Pipeline

-Development of automated data pipelines to extract twitter data, with a sentiment analysis
+Development of an automated data pipeline to extract twitter data and store it in a relation database.

 ---